 In the afternoon head over to Petrin and explore the grounds, and Tower for the rest of the day.
 We recommend exploring and seeing where you end up once you have caught the funicular back down.

-Another day of exploring at your own pace, although we recommend heading the the Jewish Cemetery, as well as doing a relaxed boat tour in the afternoon.
+The last of our 4 day Prague itinerary and another day of exploring at your own pace, although we recommend heading to the Jewish Cemetery, as well as doing a relaxed boat tour in the afternoon.

 Eating and drinking during your 4 days in Prague